 It took 75 hours of flying to transport a 7-person crew and 82 metres of steel mesh fence 325 metres above the highway (in the video, you can spot the helicopter landing pad to the right of the worksite).
 The crew was flown to the helicopter pad at the beginning of each day from a nearby gravel pit, and flown out again at the end of the day.

 Working on a steep rock face requires a level head and a comprehensive safety regime.
 All crew members were roped in at all times and trained in rope rescue.
 Pre-installation rock scaling and tree falling made the area safer for installation activities.
 The helicopter pilots had approximately 9,000 hours flying time with extensive longline experience.

-The ministry is always looking for ways to improve traveller safety across BC.
+We are always looking for ways to improve traveller safety across BC.
 Successful avalanche fencing will not only protect travellers from falling snow and ice, it will also improve the highway’s reliability.
-According to the ministry’s Pacific Gateway Branch, CN rail traffic to the Port of Prince Rupert is expected to increase from 12-16 trains to 36-40 trains per day by 2020.
-Highway traffic is also expected to increase.

 The avalanche team is monitoring the Mile 35 avalanche fencing through winter 2014-15.
 If successful, the ministry will look at doing future avalanche fencing along BC highways.